 Jesus was teaching in a synagogue on the Sabbath.
-Among his audience was a crippled woman; her body was permanently bent over so that she could not stand up straight.
+Among his listeners was a crippled woman.
+Her body was bent over so that she could not stand straight.

 Jesus called her to the centre of the synagogue and told her she was free to stand tall.
 She immediately did so.